DeborahBerry/MovieApp/README.md

 The project is deployed on Vercel.
 Check it out here: https://movie-app-mu-three-27.vercel.app/

-## 📢 Notes
+## 📌 Notes

-This project is open to creative edits and improvements.
-Feel free to clone, extend, or adapt it for your own needs.
+**🙋‍♂️ This project is open to creative edits and improvements.
+Feel free to clone, extend, or adapt it for your own needs.**